-The World around us is diverse and colourful and half of it are women.
+The World around us is diverse and colourful and half of it are women

 Overall however, films and television have not been reflecting this reality.
-Films and programmes, fictional and non-fictional, are characterized by a strong majority of males.
-Whether it’s talk shows, sports programmes or feature films, the focus is far more often on the men, women are less to be seen.
+Films and programmes, fictional and non-fictional, are characterized by a strong male majority onscreen.
+Whether it’s talk shows, sports or feature films, the focus is mostly on men: men talk and women listen, men act and women look nice.

-This imbalance has been going on for so long that most of us don’t even notice it any more.
-We grow up with fewer images of women than men in the media and in fictional productions, and also with them being less diverse in character, profession, age, ethnicity etc.

-This lack of range in the narratives of film and television also affects the social reality around us.
-There are far to few role models, inspirations and frictions – for women and men, girls and boys.
+This imbalance has been going on for so long that most of the time we don’t even notice it any more.
+So we grow up with fewer images of women in the media and in fictional productions, and also with them being less diverse in character, profession, age, ethnicity etc. The lack of narrative range in film and television also affects the social reality around us.
+There are far too few role models, impulses and inspirational frictions – for women and men, girls and boys.